RamakrushnaBiswal/PlayCafe/README.md

 Welcome to the **[PlayCafe]** website repository!
 This project is part of **GirlScript Summer of Code (GSSoC) Extended** 🚀.
 Our cafe offers a warm and exciting environment for board game enthusiasts to gather, relax, and enjoy great food.
 This repository contains the code for the cafe's official website, aiming to create a fun and immersive online presence.

-If you have any questions about the project, join our [Discord](https://discord.gg/Jh3bWQ7FRN).

 <div align="center">
     <img src="https://github.com/user-attachments/assets/33f1ecfc-6a94-48ed-b79c-4ee0e37d8a77" width="600px" height="250px">
 </div>